EvanForsythe/BB485/week06.md

 P2_and_P3=[Cr_temp, At_temp]

-#Use series of if/else statemetns to ask which pair in monophyletic
+#Use series of if/else statements to ask which pair in monophyletic
 if bool(temp_tree.is_monophyletic(P1_and_P2)):
     topo_str = "12top"
 elif bool(temp_tree.is_monophyletic(P1_and_P3)):